TimmyAA/go-bitbucket/docs/SearchApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **SearchAccount_0**
-> SearchResultPage SearchAccount_0(ctx, username, searchQuery, optional)
-Search for code in the repositories of the specified user
+> SearchResultPage SearchAccount_0(ctx, username, searchQuery, page, pagelen) Search for code in the repositories of the specified user

 ### Required Parameters